SR 530 Slide Memorial

 - Staff is preparing 100% design for permitting and construction documents.
 This effort includes coordination with Perteet, Minaker Architecture and Reid Middleton, which are donating design services.

-- Gateways at the two ends of the Slide Memorial were raised by the Timber Framers Guild in October.
-Work still to be completed includes completing roofing and installation of gabion walls under the structure.
+- Gateways at the two ends of the Slide Memorial were raised by the Timber Framers Guild in October 2020 and Parks staff installed the roofing and assisted a team of volunteers in installation of gabion walls under the structures.

-- The memorial flagpole has been lowered for installation of a new base structure and treatment of the pole.
-Re-raising is anticipated to occur in December 2020.
-A solar system will be installed, with donated components, to provide long-term lighting of the flag.
+- The memorial flagpole has been re-raised with a new base structure and treatment of the pole, and a solar lighting system to provide long-term lighting of the flag has been installed in 2021.

-- An agreement for provision of funding from Washington State Commerce, in the amount of $294,00 has been fully executed
+- Grant funding from Washington State Commerce, in the amount of $294,00 has been awarded to the project.

-- Staff continue to coordinate with family representatives on fundraising efforts, including grant applications, future state budget requests and website updates
+- Park staff continue to coordinate with family representatives on fundraising efforts, including grant applications, future state budget requests and website updates.

 THANK YOU TO OUR VOLUNTEERS AND DONORS!